Skip to main content

 Shoutouts let you publicly recognize teammates for their contributions.
 When you create a shoutout from Slack, it’s saved in Windmill and visible to others.

-An admin must enable shoutouts for your company and configure a shoutouts channel in Slack before you can use this shortcut.
+An Admin or HR Admin must enable shoutouts for your company and configure a shoutouts channel in Slack before you can use this shortcut.
 See Shoutouts for setup instructions.

 1